rvcgit/dzen2bar/README.md

 Hope you like this setup.
 Feel free to upgrade and fork/update...

-execute this bar with 'dzenbar'
+execute this bar with 'dzenbar' OR 'dzen2panel' as you may like.

 Cheers !